nathan-gilbert/lua-lab/README.md

 - Scoping issues -- variables are global by default.
 - Error handling kinda like Go -- which means lots of blocks where you're just testing the return value of a function for an error, lol.
+- Debugging can be challenging, especially when embedded

 ## Getting started